-For general values of indexes, the commutation relations among the generators may be presented in the following form:
+For \emph{general} values of indices, the commutation relations among the generators may be expressed as:

 with the last equation supplemented by its Hermitian conjugate.
-The relation with the Dunkl angular momentum \eqref{Lij} is inherited from Eq.~\eqref{comFE} and its conjugate,
+The commutator with the Dunkl angular momentum \eqref{Lij} is inherited from Eq.~\eqref{comFE} and its conjugate:

-In the formulas \eqref{comFF}, \eqref{comFE}, the terms which are bilinear in the Dunkl creation-annihilation operators can be always re-expressed in terms of the $E$ or $F$ generators.
-This can be achieved by moving the permutation operators $S_{ij}$ to the left or right.
-In particular, when the four indexes are split into two equal pairs with values $i\ne j$, the relation \eqref{comFF} reduces as follows:
+In formulas \eqref{comFF}, \eqref{comFE}, the terms that involve bilinear combinations of Dunkl creation and annihilation operators can always be re-expressed in terms of the $E$ or $F$ generators.
+This can be achieved by moving the permutation operators $S_{ij}$ to either the left or the right.
+In particular, when the four indices are split into two equal pairs with values $i\ne j$, the relation \eqref{comFF} simplifies as follows:

 Then the next expression \eqref{comFE} turns into the following couple: